 A recent interlocutory decision from the Employment Court confirms that Business New Zealand and the New Zealand Council of Trade Unions (NZCTU) have applied to the Court to be heard in the proceedings.
 They are considered to be ‘interveners’ in the case, an intervener being a person or organisation with a sufficient interest in the case.
 Interveners are often allowed in cases where the decision has the potential to impact the wider public or those who have similar interests to the parties but who are not participating in the hearing.
 Accordingly, their arguments may affect the Court’s decision.

 The Court has granted Business New Zealand and NZCTU’s application and they will now be able to provide written submissions to the Court, appear at the hearing of the appeal and be heard by the Court.
 However, as they are not directly involved in the substantive issues of the appeal, they may not call witnesses or request the parties contribute to the costs of their participation in the hearing.

 The Court noted that considering the “obvious importance of the issues, and the desirability of providing a degree of certainty to the broader business community and to employees as to their rights and obligations”, it is appropriate that a full Court (three judges) will hear the appeal.
 The Court has directed this is heard promptly.

 A full Court will hear the substantive matter on 13 October 2020.
 The decision coming from that hearing will be an important one to help clarify employers’ obligations and employees’ rights during periods of lockdown.
-We will provide an update on that decision when it is available.

 For more information